Richard-Young/MSIS-Project/_posts/2019-08-16-Project-Proposal-Accepted.md

 ## Going Forward

-Now that my Project Proposal has been accepted by my project committee,  I am very excited to officially begin the research and development stage of my project.
+Now that my project proposal has been accepted by my project committee,  I am very excited to officially begin the research and development stage of my project.

 Expect an update next week!